ComNets-Bremen/OPS/README.md

-The Notification Generator is a network-wide model that holds a set of messages and disseminates to the user behavior models of nodes.
+The Notification Generator is a network-wide model that holds a set of messages and disseminates to the user behaviour models of nodes.
 The models associated with notification generation are,

    - `KNotificationGenerator` - Notifications (i.e., messages) are held and disseminated to the user behaviour models of each node to inject them into the network.